8 Tips for Teaching Your Child to Ride a Bike Without Training Wheels

 4. Find the right location.
 The best place is an area where the child won’t be embarrassed, so while his local school or park may be the most convenient choice, it can also be distracting if he runs into some friends there.
 Finkelstein suggests going to a neighboring town so this won’t happen.

-5. Teach how to break first.
+5. Teach how to brake first.
 Learning how to stop the bicycle is crucial before teaching a child how to move it.
 “Introduce how brakes work, where they are and how to use them,” says Finkelstein.
 “Teaching these defensive techniques in brake usage and how to effectively place feet quickly to the ground in a wide position will empower a child with skills to prevent or minimize falls, and that will make him feel more confident.”

 But what about a child who is super afraid of falling?
 Finkelstein suggests asking the child how long he has been walking.
 Chances are, he's tripped and fallen a few times—did he stop walking as a result?
 Then go on to explain that the child is protected from getting really hurt with a bike helmet and pads, and that Mom or Dad will be there the whole time to keep him safe.